Kong/docs.konghq.com/app/docs/0.4.0/proxy.md

 ---
-title: Proxy Layer Reference
+title: Proxy Reference
 ---

-# Proxy Layer Reference
+# Proxy Reference

 As you might already know, Kong uses two ports to communicate.
 By default they are: